 - A. First Offense: The teacher shall assign a failing grade (zero) on the activity be it an assignment, exam, quiz, or project.
-A written referral is filed by teacher for the Dean.
+A written referral is filed by teacher with the Dean.
 Parents are notified of the incident.
-Students currently on Honor Roll or in the National Honor Society will be placed on probation. - B. Second Offense: The teacher will assign a failing grade (zero) on the activity be it an assignment, exam, quiz, or project.
-A meeting will be held with the parents and student to determine the appropriate consequence, which could include but not limited to Saturday detention, suspension, and expulsion.
-Students will lose National Honor Society recognition permanently.

-- C. Third Offense: Student is referred to Dean and the Discipline Board to determine appropriate consequence. - 1.
+Students currently on Honor Roll will be placed on probation. - B. Second Offense: The teacher will assign a failing grade (zero) on the activity be it an assignment, exam, quiz, or project.
+A meeting will be held with the parents and student to determine the appropriate consequence, which could include but is not limited to Saturday detention, suspension, and expulsion. - C. Third Offense: Student is referred to Dean and the Discipline Board to determine appropriate consequence. - 1.
 A withdrawn failing grade (WF) and no credit given in the class in which the additional offense occurred and placement in a restricted study hall after withdrawal from the course. - 2.
 Expulsion